itsektionen/songlist/songs/118_What_shall_we_do_with_the_drunken_sailor.md

 ---
 title: What shall we do with the drunken sailor?
+alternativeTitles:
+  - Drunken Sailor
 tags: [foreign, eng]
 ---

-//: What shall we do with the drunken sailor? :// (x3) Early in the morning!
+//: What shall we do with the drunken sailor, :// (x3) Early in the morning?

-//: Put him in the longboat til' he's sober ... :// (x3)
-Early in the morning!
+//: Put him in the longboat til' he's sober... :// (x3) Early in the morning!

-//: Way-hay, and up she rises! :// (x3)
+//: Way-hay, and up she rises, :// (x3)
 Early in the morning!

 > (Fler verser bildas genom att tredje raden ersätts med t ex:)